Canon RF 35mm f1.8 Macro review

 The Canon RF 35mm f1.8 IS Macro STM is a mild wide-angle prime lens for Canon’s EOS R full-frame mirrorless system.
-Announced in September 2018, it’s one of the first four RF lenses that launched the system, the other three being the RF 50mm f1.2L USM, RF 24-105mm f4L IS USM and the RF 28-70mm f2L USM.
+Announced in September 2018, it was one of the first four RF lenses that launched the system, the other three being the RF 50mm f1.2L USM, RF 24-105mm f4L IS USM and the RF 28-70mm f2L USM.

-Check prices of Canon RF 35mm f1.8 IS Macro STM at Amazon, B&H, Adorama, or Wex.
+As you already know, the Canon bodies are great at face tracking.
+35mm is a little long for vlogging unless you’re using a long stick, but it’s ideal for static pieces to camera from slightly further.Check prices of Canon RF 35mm f1.8 IS Macro STM at Amazon, B&H, Adorama, or Wex.
 Alternatively get yourself a copy of my In Camera book or treat me to a coffee!
 Thanks!